 While MSN Messenger has been forgotten before Google+, Microsoft’s MSN Money is a stellar alternative to Google Finance.
 It provides quick views to the headlines of all the relevant news articles, a huge range of data with different tabs (think basic price, range, market cap and more), and a range of information about different financial products (not just stocks).
 Their MVP feature is the portfolio, with multiple account representations, real-time trading figures and the option to track transactions.
 The charts are well-designed, pleasing to the eye, and usability is great both on desktop and mobile versions.
 The only drawback is that often the content is duplicated throughout different tabs, while the aggregated articles from other sites sometimes lack originality.

 Who is it ideal for: Anyone looking for an easy, accessible tool

 Unique Selling Point: a vast amount of information

 Level up folks!
 Investing.com might be overwhelming at first with the depth of information through detailed charts – courtesy of Trading View.
 Investing.com offers a wide selection of high-quality news sources and is one of the top 3 financial websites in the world.
 They also have a mobile app – great to check your investment on the go.
 Investing.com also lists cryptocurrencies, so you can check both stock and bitcoin in the same place.
 On the downside, it might not be as easy-to-digest as MSN Money for beginners, and you need to endure plenty of ads.

 Who is it ideal for: intermediate (crypto)investors who want to dive deeper into the data

-USP: a great mobile app with tons of charts
+Unique Selling Point: a great mobile app with tons of charts

 Cost: FREE with options for a paid version without ads